-- i.
-The Proposed Resolution 7 if passed, will empower the Directors of the Company to issue and allot shares in the Company up to an aggregate amount not exceeding 10% of the issued share capital of the Company for the time being for such purposes as they consider would be in the interest of the Company.
+- The Proposed Resolution 8 if passed, will empower the Directors i. of the Company to issue and allot shares in the Company up to an aggregate amount not exceeding 10% of the issued share capital of the Company for the time being for such purposes as they consider would be in the interest of the Company.
 This authority unless revoked or varied at a general meeting will expire at the next Annual General Meeting.
-As at the date of this notice, no new shares in the Company were issued pursuant to the mandate granted to the Directors at the last Annual General Meeting held on 24 September 2010 and which will lapse at the conclusion of the Twenty-Fourth Annual General Meeting.
+As at the date of this notice, no new shares in the Company were issued pursuant to the mandate granted to the Directors at the last Annual General Meeting held on 29 September 2011 and which will lapse at the conclusion of the Twenty-Fifth Annual General Meeting.
 The general mandate will provide flexibility to the Company for any possible fund raising activities including but not limited for further placing of shares for purpose of funding future investment(s), working capital and/or acquisitions. - ii.
-The Proposed Resolution 8 if passed, will authorise the Group to enter into recurrent related party transactions as specified in the Circular to Shareholders dated 7 September 2011, provided that such transactions are of a revenue or trading nature which are necessary for the Group's day-to-day operations and are in the ordinary course of business made at arm's length basis and on normal commercial terms which are not more favourable to the related parties than those generally available to the public and are not detrimental to the minority shareholders of the Company.
-This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company.
+The Proposed Resolution 9 if passed, will authorise the Group to enter into recurrent related party transactions as specified in the Circular to Shareholders dated 5 September 2012, provided that such transactions are of a revenue or trading nature which are necessary for the Group's day-to-day operations and are in the ordinary course of business made at arm's length basis and on normal commercial terms which are not more favourable to the related parties than those generally available to the public and are not detrimental to the minority shareholders of the Company.
+This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company. - iii.
+The Proposed Resolution 10 if passed, will bring the Company's Articles of Association in line with the amendments to the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, as set out in the Circular to Shareholders dated 5 September 2012.